mark-blacher/sql-algorithms/case_study/experiments/queries/README.md

-# Experiments for the CIDIR2021 publication - SQL is all you need
+# Supplement for the publication - Machine Learning, Linear Algebra, and More: Is SQL All You Need?

 ## Requirements
 ### Python and Anaconda